techthoughts2/ApertaCookie/README.md

 ## Description

-ApertaCookie enables you quickly extract the cookies from a browser's SQLite database using PowerShell.
+ApertaCookie enables you to quickly extract the cookies from a browser's SQLite database using PowerShell.

 Edge, Chrome, and Firefox are currently supported across Windows, Linux, and MacOS for retrieving raw cookie information.
 With the exception of Firefox, cookie values are encrypted.
 Cookie value decryption is currently supported on Windows OS.